Back to blogUpdated · 5 min read

 How does the cost of an EV compare to an ICE vehicle?

 The average cost of a new ICE vehicle in South Africa costs between R300,000 and R400,000, while most EVs on the market are upwards of R1-million.
-This is before you consider other costs like car insurance, service and warranty plans, fuel or electricity to charge the car.
+This is before you consider other costs like car insurance, service and warranty plans, fuel, or electricity to charge the car.

 Here’s a look at the cost of a few EVs we insure at Naked and what the average premium would be:

 With there being a global drive to reach net-zero emissions, EVs have become a major driver.
-That being said, until the costs come down significantly (and infrastructure challenges like the quality of roads and the supply of electricity are addressed) it seems South Africa has a long way to go in terms of moving away from ICE populated roads.
-Whatever the timeline, if technology can be used to improve the lives of consumers, and have a positive impact on the environment, count us in, Naked will be onboard.
+That being said, until the costs come down significantly (and infrastructure challenges like the quality of roads and the supply of electricity are addressed) it seems South Africa has a long way to go in terms of moving away from ICE-populated roads.
+Whatever the timeline, if technology can be used to improve the lives of consumers, and have a positive impact on the environment, count us in, Naked will be on board.

 SHARE